Hayward Field

-Hayward Field is a track and field stadium in the northwest United States, located on the campus of the University of Oregon in Eugene, Oregon.
+Hayward Field is a track and field stadium located on the campus of the University of Oregon in Eugene.
 It has been the home of the university's track and field teams since 1921, and was the on-campus home of the varsity football team from 1919 through 1966.
+It is one of three World Athletics Class 1 Facilities in the United States, alongside E.B.
+Cushing Stadium and John McDonnell Field.
+Its elevation is approximately 420 ft above sea level and its infield has a conventional north-south orientation.
+The Pacific Ocean is approximately 50 mi to the west, separated by the Oregon Coast Range.
 Track and field competitions at the stadium are organized by the not-for-profit organization TrackTown USA.